opencog/atomspace/examples/rule-engine/README.md

 First, make sure you can run the examples in examples/guile and examples/pattern-matcher as the rule engine heavily depends on the pattern matcher.
-Have a look at examples/guile/README.md and then examples/pattern-matcher/simple.scm.

-Then see `simple/README.md` and `frog/README.md` for a description and usage of the rule engine examples.
+Then you may have a look at the different subfolders, see their respective README.md files.